unitymakesus/brandfuel-legacy/wp-content/plugins/feed-them-social/readme.txt

   * Log into WordPress dashboard then click **Plugins** > **Add new** > Then under the title "Install Plugins" click **Upload** > **choose the zip** > **Activate the plugin!**

 == Changelog ==

+= Version 2.7.8 Monday, November 18th, 2019 =
+  * TESTED: Tested plugin with WordPress version 5.3.0.

+= Version 2.7.7.1 - 2.7.7.2 Monday, November 11th, 2019 =
+  * ADD: New Support Manager Chris to .org so he can help with support on the forum.

+= Version 2.7.7 Thursday, November 7th, 2019 =
+  * HAPPY BIRTHDAY TO SPENCER! :)
+  * FIX: Instagram Feed: Multiple feeds problem.

+= Version 2.7.6.2 Thursday, October 31th, 2019 =
+  * HAPPY HOLLOWEEN!
+  * FIX: Facebook Options: Issue with Instagram Pages getting included in the return.
+  * FIX: Twitter Feed: Now the Date has a title so it is accessible.
+  * FIX: All Feeds: Now the share links are accessible.

+= Version 2.7.6.1 Wednesday, October 30th, 2019 =
+  * FIX: Settings: Missing js that would add px to the input field.
+  * FIX: Pinterest: Creator permission was removed by Pinterest on October 25th, 2019.
+We were not notified of this change however we have corrected the issue.

+= Version 2.7.6 Tuesday, October 29th, 2019 =
+  * FIX: Facebook Feed & YouTube Feed: Now we have a permanent caching system if the access token fails or reaches the API limit.

+= Version 2.7.4 - 2.7.5 Friday, September 20th, 2019 =
+   * CHANGE: Remove the words Facebook and Instagram from the name of our plugin as we have been served to change it.

+= Version 2.7.3 Thursday, August 8th, 2019 =
+   * FIX: Instagram Options: Button not working to get access token because of depreciated API call. public_content does not work anymore for scope, basic was required instead.

+= Version 2.7.1 - 2.7.2 Monday, July 16th, 2019 =
+   * ADD: Twitter Error messages only show for Logged in Admins now.
+   * FIX: Twitter Access Tokens Error message and check.
+   * FIX: Twitter Access Tokens now save on Option Page in the admin automatically when returned from Twitter Authorization page instead of having to click the "Save" button after return.
+This prevents confusion with Access token check.

+= Version 2.7.0 Thursday, July 11th, 2019 =
+   * REMOVE: Remove Twitter Feed default options.
+This change will break all users trying to use Feed Them Socials past default tokens which are no longer available.
+You must retrieve your own tokens for the plugin to work.
+   * ADD: Message to Twitter options if no token is set.
+   * FIX: date_default_timezone_set to be set and not change other plugins set time.

 = Version 2.6.9 Wednesday, May 17th, 2019 =
    * FIX: Twitter Feed: Fixed links with underscores to work proper, such as; #my_hashtag or @my_name.
    * FIX: Feeds Stylesheet: CSS value errors.
 Thanks to [@malae](https://wordpress.org/support/topic/errors-in-feeds-css-styles-cssver2-6-8/#post-11543949) for pointing out these errors.